 The trailhead is reached by leaving the Islands in the Sky Mesa, using the steep and twisty Shafer Trail.
 The Shafer Trail is a back county route that takes you back to Moab, UT and a fun way out at the end of your trip.
 The Shafer trail drops quickly and about 700 feet using 6 switch backs.
 The Shafer Trail and White Rim Trail are well maintained and not very narrow, but the elevation and views give the feeling the route is dangerous.

 Once down on the bottom, the well marked Shafer Trail continues on, while the White Rim Trail branches right and to the south.
-All along the White Rim Trail numerous spur trails, vistas, and points of interest give you much to explore including Lathrop Canyon, Musselman Arch, Washer Woman Arch and the Monster Tower.
+All along the backcountry dirt road there are numerous spur trails, vistas, and points of interest give you much to explore including Lathrop Canyon, Musselman Arch, Washer Woman Arch and the Monster Tower.
 The entire route is easy to follow, well maintained, well traveled and pure joy to run.

 The trail winds along a layer of erroded light colored sandstone called the White Rim which undulates around several smaller side canyons which lead down the the Colorado River.

 There are several small primitive campsites throughout the route.

 - Shafer – Mile 7 – 1 site